2022 Premier Volleyball League Open Conference: Pool composition

 For the first time in league history, the Open Conference catered multiple pools in the preliminary round with the nine participating teams grouped into two pools.
 The groupings were unveiled on February 18, 2022 with teams grouped through serpentine system using 2021 Open Conference final standings.
-F2 Logistics Cargo Movers was drawn to Pool A during their meeting as they did not compete in the last conference.
+F2 Logistics Cargo Movers were drawn to Pool A during their meeting as they did not compete in the last conference.